About Steph from The Pink Backpack

 I only write about destinations and adventures I have personally experienced from the perspective of a solo female backpacker, which means my content is typical budget friendly and geared towards the thrill-seeking traveller who isn't afraid to get their hands a little dirty.

-You CAN however, expect to find the honest truths of solo female travel (through my experiences), authentic information on destinations I've visited (like the Africa overland border series I created because it's straight up useful info I wished I'd had), and of course the odd ridiculous/ entertaining story from the road (because let's face it, my life is a series of misadventures).
+You CAN however, expect to find a mix of storytelling, honest truths and authentic information on destinations I've visited (like my Africa Overland border series, which I created because it's straight up useful info I wished I'd had)...and of course the odd ridiculous/ entertaining tale from the road (because let's face it, my life is a series of misadventures).

 My goal through blogging is to provide you with accurate information and real representations of destinations, so you have access to the information you need to travel safely.